w3c/smufl/markdown/specification/glyphswithanchors.md

 ### glyphsWithAnchors

-The "glyphsWithAnchors" structure contains a structure for each glyph for which metadata is supplied, with the canonical glyph name or its Unicode code point as the key.
+The "glyphsWithAnchors" structure contains a structure for each glyph for which metadata is supplied, with the canonical glyph name as the key.
 Each glyph may define any of the following key/value pairs:

 | *Key name* | *Description*
 | ---------- | --------------------------